The Best Beginner Programming Language? There are only TWO.

 It’s not that extreme but you get the idea.

-It does make these low-level coding languages more difficult to learn though which is why we don’t recommend learning them as your first language.
+It does make these low-level coding languages more difficult to learn though which is why I don’t recommend learning them as your first language.

 Two exceptions to this rule: